 Frankenstein.
 Moby-Dick.
 Star Wars.

 Whether it’s for motivation, education, or entertainment, everyone loves a good story.
 And that includes businesses.
 In fact, it’s one of the reasons why business intelligence is still growing, as companies search to uncover the narratives hidden in their data.

 The human resources (HR) department is no exception.
 As talent becomes a scarce commodity, organizations are now applying analytics to their people data.

-If retailers can use purchase history data to accurately predict when you’ll run out of makeup, why can’t businesses use behavioral data to spot employee attrition and identify turnover risk?
+If retailers can use purchase history data to accurately predict when someone will run out of makeup, why can’t businesses use behavioral data to spot employee attrition and identify turnover risk?

-The intersection of data and human behavior has led to the consumerization of workforce analytics tools.
+The intersection of data and human behavior has led to the consumerization of workforce HR analytics tools.
 Historically, IT had access to business data, and HR relied on them to create workforce reports.
 But, as technology has advanced, these tools have become increasingly easy to use.
 Now, HR departments can get the data they need from accessible, self-service human resources software.

 What is an HR dashboard?

 Acquiring, developing, and retaining talent is complex.
 From recruiting to performance management, businesses increasingly rely on technology to help monitor the lifeblood of the company.
-From payroll, to performance measurements, to goal alignment, HR software provides a great deal of worker information.
+From payroll to performance measurements to goal alignment, HR solutions provide a great deal of worker information.

 But, simply collecting data isn’t helpful.
 Data is only valuable when it tells a story.

 That’s where modern HR technology and analytics comes in.
 It helps companies aggregate and present employee data in a meaningful way.
 In turn, that lets businesses make data-driven decisions.

 - Where should time and money be spent to source new candidates?

 - What is the difference in skill level between top and bottom performers in the company?
 How can you bridge that gap?